coderaiser/cloudcmd/HELP.md

 One panel mode
 ---------------
-Cloud Commander could work in one panel mode when screen size can not accommodate second panel.
+Cloud Commander could work in one panel mode when screen size can not accommodate second panel or via `--one-panel-mode` options flag.
 It could happen when mobile device, tablet or small window size used to work with file manager.

 ![One panel mode](/img/screen/one-panel-mode.png "One panel mode")